Andreasq99/phyz/README.md

 7. [Questions](#questions)

 ## Description <a name="description"></a>
-A sandbox for writing physics simulators.
+A simple n-body physics simulator.
 Written using the LÖVE API for Lua.
+I also use this as a background when I stream video games!

 ## Installation <a name="installation"></a>
 ### Download Executable
 To download the finished app, simply download phyz.exe from the bin directory.
 Other apps can be found in their respective directories.
 ### Install Screen Saver
 To install the program as a screen saver, download the phyz.scr app, right click, and select install.
 ### Forking